10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 The West and South dominate the list of the ten worst cities for rush hour fatal crashes, with 13 and 12 cities, respectively.
 The Northeast has four, and the Midwest has one: Chicago.
 While fatal crash numbers often correlate with population or vehicle counts, the percentage of rush hour crashes doesn’t always match; for instance, Los Angeles, despite many crashes, has a low rush hour percentage.

-The gap in fatal rush hour crash rates is significant, with Seattle at 34.8% and Cape Coral-Fort Myers, Florida, at 4.4%.
+The gap in fatal rush hour crash rates is significant, with Seattle at 34.8 percent and Cape Coral-Fort Myers, Florida, at 4.4 percent.
 Honolulu, despite being one of the 30 most trafficked cities, reported no rush hour fatalities.
 Understanding patterns like these helps drivers stay informed about traffic stop reasons and safety risks in different areas.

 Enter your ZIP code below to compare auto insurance rates.